scientific-python/blog.scientific-python.org/content/posts/networkx/ISO-feasibility-candidates/index.md

 feasible, we extend the mapping and go deeper into the tree of pairs.
 If it's not feasible, we climb up and follow a different branch, until the mapping is extended to its full.
 In our example, we start by examining node 0 from G1, with node 0 of G2.
-After some checks that are skipped for simplicity (but can be perceived by observation), we decide that the pair 0-0 are indeed candidates, so we go deeper to map the remaining nodes.
+After some checks that are skipped for simplicity (but can be perceived by observation), we decide that the nodes 0 and 0 are matching, so we go deeper to map the remaining nodes.
 The next pair is 1-1, which fails the feasibility check, so we have to examine a different branch as shown.
 The new branch is 1-2, which is feasible, so we continue on using the same logic until all the nodes are mapped.

 ## Candidate Pair Selection

-Although in our example we use a random candidate pair of nodes, in the actual implementation we are able to target specific pairs that are more likely to be matched, hence boosting the performance of the algorithm.
+Although in our example we use a random candidate pair of nodes, in the actual implementation we are able to target specific pairs that are more likely to be matched, hence boost the performance of the algorithm.
 The idea is that, in every step of the algorithm, **given a candidate**

 $$u\in V_1$$